When a client connects to the WSO2 Message Broker, the connection parameters are specified using the connectionfactory interface as shown below.

 brokerlist='<broker url>[;<broker url>]'

-See the topic below on Using the brokerlist option for details on how to configure the broker URL.
+See the topic below on specifying the list of broker nodes for details on how to configure the broker URL.

 This option controls how failover occurs when you have a list of brokers.
 The value used with the failover option should contain the failover method as well as any other optional values.
 See the topic below on Using the failover option for details.